nitro41992/splitting-sucks/docs/test_coverage.md

     *   **Test Cases (Completed for rendering - see `test_coverage_completed.md`)**

 *   **`SplitViewWidget` (`lib/widgets/split_view.dart`)**
-    *   **(⏳ To be tested)** **Objective:** Verify the overall split view renders correctly, including person assignment, item allocation, and summary calculations.
+    *   **Objective:** Verify the overall split view renders correctly, including person assignment, item allocation, and summary calculations.
 This is a potentially complex widget that might be used within `SplitStepWidget` or other places.
 (Consider its priority based on how much logic it contains vs. `SplitStepWidget` itself).

 ### 2.2 Dialog Widget Tests